What images do you visualize when you hear the word desert?

 After the tasting, we took a tour of the property with Kj Howe, the in-house Professor of Yeastology.

-On the entertaining tour, KJ told us stories of about the wines in the barrels and the groups of friends, families, and businesses that come every year to make their own wines.
+They are made by groups of friends, families and businesses that come every year to make their own wines.

-The space is not large, and the tour is a short walk, but KJ is a wealth of information and an entertaining storyteller.
+The space is not large, and the tour is short.
+However, KJ is a wealth of information and an entertaining storyteller.

 Friendly, welcoming and passionate is how we would describe the experience at Vegas Valley Winery.

-The wines, especially the red wines were very good.
+The wines, especially the reds, were very good.
 We were impressed by the beautiful symphony of flavors created by Vegas Valley Winery using California grapes.

 Address: 7360 Eastgate Rd, Ste 123, Henderson, Nevada

 Hours: Mon – Thurs: 4:00 pm – 10:00 pm, Fri: 2:00 pm – 11:00 pm, Sat: 12:00pm – 10:00 pm, Sun: 12:00 pm – 9:00 pm

 - While visiting Vegas Valley Winery, be sure to ask for a tour of the facility.
 You can take your favorite glass of wine with you on the tour.

 - In Henderson, where Vegas Valley Winery is located, is affectionately known as the “Artisan Booze District.”
 In addition to a winery, you’ll also find three breweries and a distillery.
 Plan to spend a full day sampling local craft brews from Nevada.